thomaspaulin/blog.thomaspaulin.me/content/posts/2020/blog-design-notes.md

 I really liked the warmness and positivity of a yellow based theme, however the contrast was insufficient for readability and accessibility purposes.
 In order to create adequate contrast between the link text and the background a darker primary colour, the rest you are seeing, was chosen.
 The blue then followed as an accent because of the complementary nature.

-I am considering a night mode theme because the black/grey background provides suffieint contrast with the bright colours.
+I am considering a night mode theme because the black/grey background provides sufficient contrast with the bright colours.
 However, that doesn't fit with the frosted glass aesthetic I am ultimately going for in the end.

 For some guidelines I tried to adhere to, see [Wix](https://www.wix.com/blog/2017/10/how-to-choose-the-perfect-color-palette-for-your-business), [Invision App](https://www.invisionapp.com/inside-design/quick-guide-color-palette/), and [Website Builder Expert](https://www.websitebuilderexpert.com/designing-websites/how-to-choose-color-for-your-website/)'s posts on building a colour palette for a website.